Hypfer/Valetudo/docs/_pages/installation/dreame.md

 curl -X POST http://192.168.5.101:33671/upload -F 'file=@./file.tar'
 ```

-Change the file parameter to `file=@/tmp/backup.tar`, execute the command in the UART shell and verify that the upload to your laptop
+Change the file parameter to `file=@/tmp/backup.tar`, execute the command and verify that the upload to your laptop
 was successful.
 If everything worked out correctly, you should now see a backup.tar with a non-zero size in `www/uploads`.

 If you're experiencing issues, make sure that you've specified the correct port.